 The type of bamboo used to make A Good Toilet Paper, Moso Bamboo, is grown in Guizhou, China, where the factory is also located.
 The border mountains of Guizhou have been identified as one of the eight plant diversity hotspots in China.
 The main flora types include evergreen broad-leaved forest, coniferous and broad-leaved mixed forest, montane elfin forest and a lot of bamboo.
 This means that our bamboo is not being grown on deforested land as it has been grown there for thousands of years.

 The process of making toilet paper from bamboo is fairly straightforward and clean.
-Bamboo trees are turned into pulp and then pressed into paper in giant-size rolls.
+Raw Bamboo is first turned into pulp and then pressed into paper in giant-size rolls.
 These are later divided into small rolls for smaller creatures like us.
 No bleach needs to be used, and the wastewater is taken care of in a closed-loop system.
 Furthermore, the factory is powered by solar.

 The strongest guarantee that the bamboo is sourced sustainably is that it has been certified by the FSC (ours has).
 The FSC Bamboo mark not only ensures environmental sustainability, but it also promotes the core conventions of the International Labour Organisation, meaning that vital workers’ rights are upheld.